developer239/test-release/packages/micro-generators/editor-config/README.md

-# @test-release/editorconfig
+# @test-release/editor-config

-A micro generator for generating editorconfig configuration.
+A micro generator for generating editor-config configuration.

 ### CLI